davidjoshua5753/Live-Kernel-Updates/README.md

 The idea of Live Kernel updates is to reduce system downtime, which can be costly and potentially take hours.

 ## WARNING
-These commands are incomplete not final, and could damage your system!
+### This bash script is incomplete not final, and could damage your system!
-Be mindful to not use this unless doing so in a Virtual Machine, so as not to wreck your system!
+### Be mindful to not use this unless doing so in a Virtual Machine, so as not to wreck your system!

 ## GIVEN:
 16 GB RAM